42nd G7 summit: Host selection

 Eight Japanese cities bid to host the 42nd G7 summit in 2016.
 Prime Minister Shinzō Abe announced on 5 June 2015 that Shima in Mie Prefecture was selected against other bids from Hiroshima, Kobe, Nagoya, Sendai, Niigata, Karuizawa, and Hamamatsu.

 When the central government's deadline closed in August 2014 for prefectural governors to apply to host the summit, Mie Prefecture was not in the running.
 A member of the Prime Minister's Office actually contacted the governor of Mie Prefecture in December 2014, encouraging him to submit a bid.
 Mie Prefecture was subsequently declared a candidate on 21 January 2015.

 Ise Grand Shrine had an advantage in terms of security, as it has regularly hosted visits by both the Imperial family and Japanese political leaders.
 Another plus was its location in close proximity to Chūbu Centrair International Airport in the Aichi Prefecture, offering easy access to visitors.
 Moreover, Prime Minister Abe had long had a fascination with Ise Shrine.
-Abe visits the shrine every year after New Year's holiday, and has even been known to postpone meetings so that he could attend a ceremony held at the shrine.
+Abe had a custom of visiting the shrine every year after New Year's holiday, and was even known to postpone meetings so that he could attend a ceremony held at the shrine.